kkmann/BinaryTwoStageDesigns/README.md

     Julia> Pkg.clone("https://github.com/imbi-heidelberg/BinaryTwoStageDesigns")

 Note that these versions need not be stable (minor fixes and documentation changes).
-A specific release, which is just a tagged commit, must be checked out using git directly.
+A specific release, which is just a tagged commit, can be checked out from the cloned git repository.
-I.e. switch to  ~/.julia/v0.6/BinaryTwoStageDesigns in your user folder and checkout the tag directly (git must be installed) by e.g.:
+Switch to  ~/.julia/v0.6/BinaryTwoStageDesigns in your user folder and checkout the tag directly (git must be installed), e.g., by

     git checkout v0.1.0

 Note that this will cause a warning about a 'detached HEAD' state.
 This is fine for usage of the specific version and only has implications for developers.
+Alternatively, simply download the release as .zip folder from https://github.com/imbi-heidelberg/BinaryTwoStageDesigns/releases and unpack to your local .julia/v0.6 directory.